cea-hpc/modules/doc/source/cookbook/compiler-etc-dependencies.rst

 depend module, resulting in the the dependent modules being unloaded.

 Without
-automatic module handling (i.e. for older Environment Modules or without the --auto flag), the dependent modules remain loaded and there is inconsistency in the loaded modules.
+automated module handling mode (i.e. for older Environment Modules or without the --auto flag), the dependent modules remain loaded and there is inconsistency in the loaded modules.
 But at least module list clearly shows such.